 Next time, when you authorize a merchant ‘s automatic payment, make sure it’s a trust company.
 You can verify the address, the email and other details to protect yourself online.

-Also, if you have experience with companies and their monthly requiring payments, you can share the problems you found and how you fixed them.
+Also, if you have experience with companies and their monthly recurring payments, you can share the problems you found and how you fixed them.
 That way everyone gets help.
 I hope this solves the problem with your account.